Ultimate Guide To Best Safety Razor Blades

 If you have coarse facial hair, you’ll be able to get three to four shaves out of each blade, and if you have thin to normal hair, you’ll be able to go four to six shaves before switching to a new blade.
 That being said, they’re significantly cheaper than Feather blades, for instance.
 You’ll pay less than half the price for Astra than you will for Feather.

-Finally, Astra blades come in convenient packages of five blades with dispensers on the bottom for easy access.
+Finally in this guide to the best razor blades, Astra blades come in convenient packages of five blades with dispensers on the bottom for easy access.
 They do not, however, come with packages that allow you to dispose of them safely.
 If you’re concerned about throwing your blades in the trash, you’ll have to purchase a disposal case from Amazon.com separately.

 Astras would go perfectly in the Edwin Jagger on Amazon.com razor or the Merkur 34C on Amazon.com.
 A slant-head razor would probably be a bit to aggressive considering that Astras are already sharp, but it suits most other kinds of razors quite nicely.

 Overall, Astra blades are one of the best balanced razors.
 They’re extremely sharp yet still comfortably smooth.
 Whenever I shave with Astra blades, I walk away with a baby-smooth face, and they never irritate my face–not even a bit.
 Astras aren’t as sharp as Feather blades are, but they’ll last twice or even three times as long.
-If you’re looking for a reliable, all-around blade, Astra safety razor blades are your best bet.
+If you’re looking for a reliable, all-around blade, Astra razor blades are your best bet.

 Best Safety Razor Blades for Fine Hair Personna Double Edge Razor Blades

-While you can usually get about only two to three decent shaves out of Feathers, Personna safety razor blades can last at least four to five shaves if not a whole week.
+While you can usually get about only two to three decent shaves out of Feathers, Personna razor blades can last at least four to five shaves if not a whole week.
 That being said, they probably won’t last you quite as long as Astra blades will, but they’re not as aggressive as Astra blades either.
 So, chances are you’ll nick yourself a lot less often even after the fourth or fifth pass.

 These blades are cheap enough though, that you can treat them as disposable blades and throw them out after just a single use.
 Even if you shave every single day, a single box will last you three whole months–six months if you shave every other day.